-Japan has long been one of the top destinations for ESL teachers.
+Japan has long been one of the top destinations for ESL teachers to teach English abroad.
 It has a rich culture, great food, and attractive wages to boot.
 Work experience in Japan also looks great on your resume thanks to its reputation for it’s a more serious approach to education – compared with nearby Vietnam and Thailand which are more famous for their relaxed lifestyles.

 However, Japan is also one of the more difficult job markets to enter.
 Along with Korea, it has visa requirements, a very bureaucratic culture, and unlike China, they’re often reluctant to bend the rules.
 If you’ve got your heart set on teaching in Japan, you’ll need to take the right approach.